 In tarot exclusively, this term refers to an individual who seeks guidance through the Tarot cards.
 This is typically an individual who then asks a tarot reader questions and asks that they receive guidance while the tarot reader performs the readings.
 This term is exclusive to tarot.

 With mediums and psychics, a presentation or experience wherein a medium or psychic will seek out the answers to questions posed by either seeking communication with spiritual entities, or by utilising cosmic energies.
-In tarot, this is the event in which a Tarot reader presents and interprets the Tarot cards to answer the questions posed by the Querent.
+A tarot reading is the event in which a Tarot reader presents and interprets the Tarot cards to answer the questions posed by the Querent.

 For healers, a Chinese therapy treatment that uses massage of the soles of the feet, palms of the hand, and other key points around the body to realign the flow of a person's qi and heal a number of internal ailments.
 Different regions of the soles of the feet correspond to different organs in the body, so by manipulating and massaging the foot, you can adjust the flow of chi to the organs.